vippsas/vipps-developers/vipps-getting-started.md

 ## API products

-The `Vipps-API` product gives you access to all of the following APIs:
+The `Vipps-API` product gives you access to the majority of Vipps APIs, for example:

 - [Access Token API](#get-an-access-token)- Required to obtain a JWT
 - [Checkout API](https://github.com/vippsas/vipps-checkout-api) - Checkout API